a17sol/ProHiC/README.md

 ```
 pip install https://github.com/a17sol/ProHiC/archive/master.zip
 ```
-See **Installation details** for more for details on how to install the program on your operating system, additional steps may be necessary.
+See **Installation details** for details on how to install the program on your operating system, additional steps may be necessary.

 After installation it is possible to create a desktop shortcut with simple command:
 ```